Mental health ‘scandal’ as children wait years for appointments

 “We have just ended up with a massive fallout as a result.”

-Figures from the Royal College of Psychiatrists earlier this year showed more than 190,200 under 18-year-olds were referred to mental health services between April and June in 2021 – more than the double pre-pandemic levels for these months.
+Figures from the Royal College of Psychiatrists showed more than 190,200 under 18-year-olds were referred to mental health services between April and June in 2021 – more than the double pre-pandemic levels for these months.

 Dr Lockhart said there were “far more” referrals than could be managed and a “real upsurge” in the numbers of children and young people with eating disorders over the Covid pandemic.

-NHS data shows more than 2,000 children and young people were still waiting for treatment for an eating disorder between July and September this year - up from 481 during the same period in 2019.
+NHS data shows more than 2,000 children and young people were still waiting for treatment for an eating disorder between July and September last year - up from 481 during the same period in 2019.

 Board papers also showed children are spending time on acute or adult wards while waiting for inpatient CAMHS beds to become available.

-Birmingham Women’s and Children’s NHS Foundation Trust said it was struggling to accommodate “high levels” of referrals to these tier 4 beds, turning away 90 patients last month.
+Birmingham Women’s and Children’s NHS Foundation Trust said it was struggling to accommodate “high levels” of referrals to these tier 4 beds, turning away 90 patients per month towards the end of last year.
 This figure has shot up since the pandemic started, having been under 20 every month in 2019.

-Sheffield Children’s Hospital said there were “significant waits” for CAMHS beds this month, with patients stuck on acute wards in the meantime.
+Sheffield Children’s Hospital said there were “significant waits” for CAMHS beds in late 2021, with patients stuck on acute wards in the meantime.
 East London NHS Foundation Trust said CAMHS bed pressures have led to a “higher number of children and young people” admitted onto adult wards – which is avoided “wherever possible”.

 A South West Yorkshire Partnership NHS Foundation Trust spokesperson said it was unable to comment on individual cases.
 “As a Trust we have used extra funding in our neurodevelopmental CAMHS services to increase the number of assessments and reduce the waiting times,” they added.